 The Courage of Alice Miller Was Astonishing

 Thank you for writing.
 I completely agree with everything you wrote.
-This comment made by Makus Roth in the article sent to me is so true: “Alice Miller's life cycle is comparable to the conversion of Sau to Paul, from the unconscious to the conscious mother. when she wrote the first of her 13 books (drama dbk= Das Drama de begabten Kiindes, The drama of the gifted child), 1979, when her son was already 29 years old and she kept on developing every time clearer and clearer.
-Already years ago she apologized to her son for her misbehavior in his childhood, whereas her son had and still has trouble with it.”
+This comment made by Makus Roth in the article sent to me is so true: “Alice Miller's life cycle is comparable to the conversion of Sau to Paul, from the unconscious to the conscious mother.
+When she wrote the first of her 13 books (drama dbk= Das Drama de begabten Kiindes, The drama of the gifted child), 1979, when her son was already 29 years old, she kept developing, every time clearer and clearer.
+Already years ago, she apologized to her son for her misbehavior in his childhood, whereas her son had and still has trouble with it.”
 Makus Roth

-Alice Miller too saw that her son had problems, and how ironic they both have the same name, my ex’s name is also Martin!
-Alice Miller, like me, started lifting every stone to look for clues to help her son and in the process resolved her own repression and freed herself, just like me, that I went out looking for clues on how to help my Ex and I ended up liberating myself in the process.
+Alice Miller, too, saw that her son had problems, and how ironic it is that they both have the same name, my ex’s name is also Martin!
+Alice Miller, like me, started lifting every stone to look for clues to help her son, and in the proces,s resolved her own repression and freed herself, just like me, that I went out looking for clues on how to help my Ex and I ended up liberating myself in the process.

-And at the end, I had to let my ex go, and Alice too had to let her son go because once a person is an adult, no one, not even the mother, can make up for what we need as children and we didn’t get.
+And at the end, I had to let my ex go, and Alice too had to let her son go because once a person is an adult, no one, not even the mother, can make up for what we need as children, and we didn’t get it.

-Once we are adults only we can save ourselves and anyone that tells us otherwise is fooling us with false hopes and promises.
+Once we are adults only, we can save ourselves, and anyone who tells us otherwise is fooling us with false hopes and promises.

-This is why it’s so important for people to face their own repression before having children or at least become aware of their own childhood repression before their children become teenagers and adults, because it’s not the trauma itself that causes long-term damage, but the repressed emotions caused by trauma that causes long term damage and if parents became aware of the damage done before their children became teenagers or adults, then they can help their children express their true feelings of anger, fear and hurt, because the children are still emotionally dependent on their parents, but once the children become teenagers or adults the defense mechanisms and walls have been built and it’s out of the parents' hands, they can become the most conscious parents, but it will be too late, because they can’t force the teenagers and adult children remove the walls to face and feel their childhood repression, if they don’t wish to do so.
+This is why it’s so important for people to face their own repression before having children or at least become aware of their own childhood repression before their children become teenagers and adults, because it’s not the trauma itself that causes long-term damage, but the repressed emotions caused by trauma that causes long term damage and if parents became aware of the damage done before their children became teenagers or adults, then they can help their children express their true feelings of anger, fear and hurt, because the children are still emotionally dependent on their parents.
+Once the children become teenagers or adults, defense mechanisms and walls have been built, and it’s out of the parents' hands, so they can become the most conscious parents.
+It will be too late, because they can’t force the teenagers and adult children to remove the walls to face and feel their childhood repression, if they don’t wish to do so.
 To warn us, Alice Miller made herself very vulnerable to all the full-blown malignant narcissists, sociopaths, bad players, psychopaths, assholes, or whatever you like to call NOW these very evil people in the world -- her courage is astonishing!

-In the interview Martin Miller is giving in the link sent me, he is speaking in German and of course, I don’t understand what he is saying, but the body never lies and the language of the body is universal, his body is telling his truth and you can see how this man has been repressing all of his life with the aid of food and probably also with all kinds of medications, and never allowed himself to consciously feel the full range of the repressed feelings of the child he once was within the context of his own childhood.
+In the interview Martin Miller is giving in the link sent to me, he is speaking in German, and of course, I don’t understand what he is saying.
+But the body never lies, and the language of the body is universal; his body is telling his truth.
+You can see how this man has been repressing all of his life with the aid of food and probably also with all kinds of medications, and never allowed himself to consciously feel the full range of the repressed feelings of the child he once was, within the context of his own childhood.

-And as long as we go on repressing our feelings the compulsion to abuse ourselves, others or both will go on endless overtly or covertly and you can see he has been abusing himself by overeating to numb his feelings when present situations trigger him because he is extremely overweight.
+And as long as we go on repressing our authentic feelings, the compulsion to abuse ourselves, others, or both will go on endlessly overtly or covertly, and you can see he has been abusing himself by overeating to numb his feelings when present situations trigger him, because he is extremely overweight.

-The title of his book is “The true drama of the gifted child- the tragedy of Alice Miller” but the title of his book should have been: “The Drama of the gifted child - the tragedy of my life” because his life is the real tragedy and sad beyond words, because he still stuck in his childhood and probably will never break free, because he is already 63 and the older we get hard it gets to resolve our repression.
+The title of his book is “The true drama of the gifted child- the tragedy of Alice Miller” but the title of his book should have been: “The Drama of the gifted child - the tragedy of my life” because his life is the real tragedy and sad beyond words, because he still stuck in his childhood and probably will never break free, because he is already 63.
+The older we get, the harder it gets to resolve our repression.

 Alice Miller’s life is not a tragedy, because she broke free and died free, the beginning of her life was a tragedy, but not the end of her life, she became honest with herself and others and that is the most important achievement anyone can reach in this lifetime, not like most people in our society that are stuck in their childhood pretending and acting as if personality their whole lives, fooling themselves and others.